Kloudmill-Tech/portfolio-site/APIs_In_Plain_English.md

 ----

 ## SOAP

 used in banking applications where connectivty is critical.
 This type of language is know for its reliabilty and exchanging financial information.
 Createdin 19XX

 ## HTTPS

  used in modern browsers HTTP and its secured big brother HTTPS are the defacto language used for APIs.

 ## GRAPHQL

-used in applications with
+used in applications with latest data requirements